Inspiration

 Take Cash!

-Bhutan’s unit of currency is the Ngultrum (BTN) and is pegged to the Indian rupee, which is also legal in Bhutan.
-INR 100 and INR50 denominations may be used in Bhutan, but Ngultrum can't be used in India.
+Bhutan's currency is the Ngultrum (BTN), pegged 1:1 to the Indian Rupee.
+INR 50 and INR 100 notes are accepted across Bhutan, though Ngultrum cannot be used in India.

 • Prayer Wheels Bhutan